Back to Blog

 The Bigger Picture: Why Transparency Matters

-Beyond competitive advantage, there's a broader argument for making government spend data more accessible.
+Beyond competitive advantage, there is a broader argument for making government spend data more accessible.
 Transparent spending leads to better outcomes:

 • More competition means better value for taxpayers